Louis Linwood Voit III Player Props: Brewers vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.51 team ERA that ranks sixth across all MLB pitching staffs.
+- The Mariners' 3.63 team ERA ranks 10th across all MLB pitching staffs.

-- The Mariners surrender the second-fewest home runs in baseball (10 total, 0.6 per game).
+- The Mariners allow the fifth-fewest home runs in baseball (13 total, 0.7 per game).

-- The Mariners will look to Flexen (0-2) in his third start of the season.
+- The Mariners will send Gonzales (1-0) to make his third start of the season.

-- His last time out came on Tuesday against the Chicago Cubs, when the right-hander threw 2 1/3 innings, surrendering eight earned runs while allowing 10 hits.
+- In his last appearance -- in relief on Saturday -- the left-hander tossed 2/3 innings against the Colorado Rockies while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.